varsha13152/tp/docs/DeveloperGuide.md

   Use case ends.

 * 3a.
-The given index is invalid.
+The given name is invalid.

     * 3a1.
-InnSync shows an error message

-      Use case resumes at step 2.

-* 3b.
-The given name is invalid.

-    * 2a1.
 InnSync shows an error message.

       Use case ends.

 **Use case: UC05 - Add Tag to Contact**

 **MSS**

-1. User requests to list visitor.
+1. Airbnb Host requests to list visitors
-2. InnSync shows a list of visitor.
+2. InnSync shows a list of visitors
-3. User requests to add a tag to a contact.
+3. Airbnb Host requests to add a tag to a specific visitor in the list
+4. InnSync validates the entered tag (ie. missing input)
-4. InnSync shows selected contact detail with tag.
+5. InnSync updates the contact with the new provided tag
+6. InnSync shows the updated details of the visitor.
-5. InnSync updates local JSON file with updated contact detail
+7. InnSync updates local JSON file with updated contact detail

     Use case ends.

+**Extensions**

+* 2a.
+The list is empty.
+   * 2a1.
+InnSync shows an error message that there are no saved contacts.

+    Use case ends.

+* 3a.
+The given index is invalid.

+    * 3a1.
+InnSync shows an error message.
+      Use case resumes at step 2.

+* 4a.
+Input argument(s) are invalid.

+    * 4a1.
+InnSync shows an error message.
+      Use case resumes at step 2.

-**Use case: UC06 - Add a Date Tag to Contact**
+**Use case: UC06 - Add Date Tag to Contact**

 **MSS**

-1. User requests to list visitor.
+1. Airbnb Host requests to list visitors
-2. InnSync shows a list of visitor.
+2. InnSync shows a list of visitors
-3. User requests to add a date tag to a contact.
+3. Airbnb Host requests to add a date tag to a specific visitor in the list
+4. InnSync validates the entered tag (ie. date time format, missing input)
-4. InnSync shows selected contact detail with tag.
+5. InnSync updates the contact with the new provided date tag
+6. InnSync shows the updated details of the visitor.
-5. InnSync updates local JSON file with updated contact detail
+7. InnSync updates local JSON file with updated contact detail

+    Use case ends.

+**Extensions**

+* 2a.
+The list is empty.
+   * 2a1.
+InnSync shows an error message that there are no saved contacts.

+    Use case ends.

+* 3a.
+The given index is invalid.

+    * 3a1.
+InnSync shows an error message.
       Use case resumes at step 2.

 * 4a.
-The given arguments are invalid.
+Input argument(s) are invalid.

     * 4a1.
 InnSync shows an error message.
       Use case resumes at step 2.

 **Use case: UC07 - List visitors**

 **MSS**

-1. User requests to list all visitors.
+1. Airbnb Host requests to list all visitors.
 2. InnSync displays a list of all visitors.

 * 2a.
 The list is empty.

     * 2a1.
-InnSync shows a message indicating that the list is empty.
+InnSync shows a message that the list is empty.

-    * Use case ends.
+     Use case ends.

 **Use case: UC08 - Help**